* Republicans warn against raising tax rates

 While all five leaders have registered the need for cooperation after Democrats scored a healthy win in last week’s elections, all signs point to difficult negotiations on how to avoid the “fiscal cliff” on Jan.
 1.

 That is when about $600 billion worth of broad tax increases and deep spending cuts occur if Congress cannot decide how to replace them with less extreme deficit-reduction measures.

 The overall push for fiscal responsibility is being fueled by budget deficits that have topped $1 trillion for each of the past four years, pushing the country’s debt beyond the $16 trillion mark.

 Uncertainty about the fiscal cliff prompted analysts this month to cut early 2013 U.S. economic growth expectations, a Reuters poll showed on Thursday.
 Investors are also rattled.
 The S&P 500 is down nearly 2 percent for the week, further eroding the market’s 2012 gains.

 The Obama-led talks begin amid growing fears there will be new demands on Washington for bailouts that could further increase deficit spending.

 The U.S. Postal Service announced on Thursday a record net loss of nearly $16 billion last year, more than triple its loss the previous year.

-The cleanup from East Coast wreckage brought by Superstorm Sandy could require Congress to approve billions of additional dollars in aid - just as the U.S. Federal Housing Administration is indicating it might need a bailout for the first time in its 78-year history because of bad loans.
+The cleanup from East Coast wreckage brought by superstorm Sandy could require Congress to approve billions of additional dollars in aid - just as the U.S. Federal Housing Administration is indicating it might need a bailout for the first time in its 78-year history because of bad loan deals.

 Much larger bailouts of U.S. financial and automotive industries a few years ago sparked outrage among many lawmakers and voters.